Maggie Pogue Johnson: Gendered Dialect

 Johnson aimed at confronting gender restrictions in her work despite its critical consequences on black female writers.
 Dialect poetry was mainly a male-attributed art and her use of it endangered her femininity, since black women were already thought to be uneducated and less feminine.
-Therefore the use of a language that does not abide by white standardized eloquence and correctness was considered risky and threatening.
+Therefore the use of a language that did not abide by white standardized eloquence and correctness was considered risky and threatening.
 Johnson emphasizes this in her alternation between standard and dialect language in many of her poems.
 Doing so, she showcases how conditional it was for women of color to learn and use conventional language in order to be accepted in society.
 Moreover, in much of her poetry, both her male and female subjects serve as exemplars of educational development and moral strength, and as such support the idea of racial uplift.